 Weekend Swim Workout: The Ultimate Full Body Swim Session

-Yeah, swimming is already one of the best workouts because it uses all of your major muscle groups from head to toe.
-If you missed upper-body day at the gym, you can pull a ton and feel the burn tomorrow when you try to lift your arms.
-The same goes for the lower body and a kick-focused workout.
-But for a next-level, full-body blast, try this in-and-out-of-water workout.
+Swimming is one of the best workouts out there because it uses all of your major muscle groups from head to toe.
+If you missed upper-body day at the gym, you can pull a ton and feel the burn tomorrow when you try to lift your arms; The same goes for the lower body and a kick-focused workout.
+But for a full-body blast, try this swim workout that combines kicks, pulls, a variety of strokes, and strength work on the pool deck or shore.
+Yes, this workout has it all – and you’ll be stronger for it.

 A: